LouwrensP/LamedalCore/README.md

 > that do one thing and do that one thing very well.
 The fact of life is that there is never
 > an opportunity to create these "perfect little snowflakes" of code.
 >
-> The continues pressures of "crunching" out code will ... [see for more](https://sites.google.com/site/lamedalwiki/)
+> The continues pressures of "crunching" out code will ... [see more](https://sites.google.com/site/lamedalwiki/)
 --------------------------------------------------------------------------------------------

 ## Roadmap